ndje-enge/Demand-forcasting/README.md

 ## Authors

-Project completed as part of a school assignment.
+Enge NOUADJE
+Stive TEDOM

+Project completed during a summer break of the third year of ESILV engineering School in Data & IA major.